 Papers in review:

-McKenna C. M. and A. C. Maycock, Multi-Model Large Ensemble projections of the North Atlantic Oscillation during the 21st century, Geophysical Research Letters, in revision.
+McKenna C. M. and A. C. Maycock, Sources of uncertainty in multi-model large ensemble projections of the North Atlantic Oscillation, Geophysical Research Letters, in press.

 McKenna C. M., T. J. Bracegirdle, P. H. Haynes and E. F. Shuckburgh, Separating the forced tropospheric and stratospheric circulation responses to future Arctic sea-ice loss from internal variability, in prep.

 - Climate dynamics